Shub1427/Shub1427.github.io/pages/upload-client-logs.md

 This project is meant to get essential logs from client's browser, so as to later verify what went wrong.
-Usually, in Front-end development, developers tend to disable logs to improve performance and many other good reasons, but in intial days of development of a product sometimes require's us to monitor how tha app is performing on the end-user's browsers.
+Usually, in Front-end development, developers tend to disable logs to improve performance and many other good reasons, but in initial days of development of a product sometimes requires us to monitor how tha app is performing on the end-user's browsers.
 This project is developed to support an idea that I had yesterday (it's similar to what Google Analytics or Rollbar or Sentry does), to get small chunks of performance related data, on a constant